thefilesareinthecomputer/google_gemini_pro_chat/README.md

 ## Installation

-1. Clone this repository or download the source code.
+1. Clone this repository or copy the source code.
 2. Install the required dependencies by running `pip install -r requirements.txt` in your terminal.
-This command installs the necessary Python packages, including the Google Generative AI library and dotenv for environment variable management.

 ## Usage